VBKOROA/python-coin-trade/request.scheme.md

 *   Please make a decision based on the current data, as no further data will be provided.
 *   Please consider fees.
     *   **Fee** = `Transaction Amount (Number of Shares x Transaction Price) x 0.05%`
-*   Think step by step by step by step by step.
+*   Think step by step.